 Covering 58 miles of gorgeous, Mediterranean-style South Devon coastline onto the dramatic red cliffs and headlands of the Jurassic Coast World Heritage Site, it’s fair to say that the East Devon stretch of the South West Coast Path is one of the most beautiful.

 Starting on the English Riviera in Brixham, enjoy views of Torbay’s gentle blue bays and woodlands, onto the Exmouth beautiful harbour town of Exmouth, before ending up on the stunning Jurassic Coast, where fossils lie underfoot.

 - Babbacombe to Exmouth – 16 miles

 - Exmouth to Sidmouth – 13 miles

 - Seaton to Seatown – 14 miles

-Take a look at our map of Devon to familiarise yourself with the area, before taking a look at our selection of cottages, B&Bs, holiday parks and hotels, ideal for every kind of Devon walking holiday.
+Take a look at our interactive map of Devon to familiarise yourself with the area and refresh your knowledge of this wonderful county.
+Once you've decided which route you'd like to follow, browse our great selection of holiday cottages, including dog-friendly properties and romantic homes, ideal for every kind of Devon walking holiday.